krishnadevz/krishnadevz.github.io/index.md

 ---
 Hi, I'm Krishna 👋🏻.

 Hello, I'm Krishna and I'm based in Maharashtra, India.
 I am actively seeking UX/UI design opportunities and am currently working on user experience design and research projects.
-As a designer, I am passionate about improving the lives of humans, and I always strive to learn something new on a daily basis.
+As a designer, I am passionate about improving the lives of user's(humans), and I always strive to learn something new on a daily basis.

 The things I enjoy are design, writing, drawing, clicking pictures, and making videos.